 A little extra on the road

 Planned over an extended summer or spring holiday, you can also include a few extra stops to keep the family excited and connected to the modern history.
 For instance, why not spend an extra day in Lutetia to visit Disneyland Paris?
+Or Paris itself?
 You can also spend a few nights in Reims to visit the Episcopal Palace that contains a talisman belonging to Charlemagne and the oil used for the coronation of every king between the 12th and the 18th centuries.
 Too much history?
 Take a break around the Med and enjoy a sunny day by the sea instead!

 Who would have thought that comic books were the perfect travel companion?
 Here’s a little tip to make the most of your trip: introduce your family to Asterix and the Banquet now so that your children can map out the journey in advance.

 We also have a post on some of the most family friendly hotels in Paris.